kuzminklk/account-abstraction-zksync/README.md

 Other appropriate commands in ```./commands.sh```

 ### Deployment and interactions
-Don't do deployment for ZKsync as it doesn't support Foundry scripts
+Didn't deployed to ZKsync testnet as it doesn't support Foundry scripts